-We simulated the spectral reflectance of scale thickness only (thin film), ridges only (diffraction grating) and scale thickness + ridges (thin film + diffraction grating) to gain a better understanding of the contribution of each scale component.
-These simulations indicate that both scale thickness (thin film) and ridge structure (diffraction grating) play a role in colour production of scaled springtails but that the main contributor seems to differ between spinulate and continuous ridge types.
-For the spinulate type of L. cyaneus (figure 7a), a scale of 130 nm (averaged across all measured scales) produces a thin film effect with high chroma in the UV part and an increasing reflectance towards the higher wavelengths, corresponding to a broadband golden colour.
-This largely corresponds to the observed reflectance spectra of single scales (even more so to the reflectance spectra of scales on the body that are less right shifted, see figure 5).
+We tested three hypothesized physical bases (thin film, diffraction grating, or a combination of both) for these colors by simulating the spectral reflectance of scale thickness only (thin film), ridges only (diffraction grating) and scale thickness + ridges (thin film + diffraction grating).
+These simulations indicate that both scale thickness (thin film) and ridge structure (diffraction grating) play a role but that the primary mechanism differs between spinulate and continuous ridge types.
+For the spinulate type of L. cyaneus (figure 7a), a scale of 130 nm (averaged across all measured scales) produces a thin film effect with high chroma in the UV part and an increasing reflectance towards the higher wavelengths, corresponding to a golden colour.
+This largely corresponds to the observed reflectance spectra of single scales (even more so for the reflectance spectra of scales on the body that are less right shifted, see figure 5).
 Moreover, a scale thickness of 140 nm which is within the 95% CI (128 nm ± 16, table 3) produces a better fit to the measured reflectance spectrum.
-On the contrary, the ridges seem to play at most a limited role in producing a peak in the violet/blue region, pointing towards a general thin film effect in L. cyaneus.
+By contrast, the ridges seem to play at most a limited role in producing a peak in the violet/blue region, pointing towards a general thin film effect in L. cyaneus.
 A similar pattern can be found in L. lignorum and C. albinus (supplementary figure 4).
-For C. albinus, single scales correspond even more to the spectra obtained from modelled scale thin film with peaks around 400 and 600 nm.
+For C. albinus, single scales correspond well to the spectra obtained from modelled scale thin film, with peaks around 400 and 600 nm.
 In both species, simulations show that ridges likely play a minor role in single scale colour production, though it is striking that the ridges in C. albinus seem to produce a peak around 500 nm which is pronounced in reflectance spectra when scales are measured on the body (figure 5).
-In contrast, simulated reflectance spectra for the continuous ridges of T. vulgaris and P. longicornis (Figure 7c and 7d) both produce a broadband golden/silver colour and provide a far better fit with measured reflectance compared to thin film effects that produce multiple peaks across the spectrum.
-Measured reflectance spectra correspond strongly with this broadband golden/silver colour, pointing towards the ridges as the main contributor to scale colour.
+In contrast, simulated reflectance spectra for the continuous ridges of T. vulgaris and P. longicornis (Figure 7c and 7d) both produce a broadband golden/silver colour and provide a far better fit with measured reflectance than thin film effects that produce multiple peaks across the spectrum.
+Measured reflectance spectra correspond strongly with this broadband golden/silver colour, suggesting that ridges are the main cause of scale colour.

-Interestingly, while H. nitidus has spinulate type scales, simulations of scale thickness result in a spectrum with high UV and blue/green chroma which is a poor fit to the observed spectrum.
-It is rather the ridge model that produces a broadband metallic colouration indicating a switch in colour production mechanism and the ridges as the major contributor (figure 7b).
-For H. major, which has a similar scale thickness as H. nitidus, the pattern is less straightforward (supplementary figure 4), but also here it seems that diffraction grating through ridges, rather than thin film effects through scale thickness play a more important role.
+Interestingly, while H. nitidus has spinulate type scales, simulations of scale thickness result in a spectrum with high UV and blue/green chroma, a poor fit to the observed spectrum.
+However, the ridge model produces a well-matching broadband metallic colouration, indicating a switch to ridge-based color production (figure 7b).
+For H. major, which has a similar scale thickness as H. nitidus, the pattern is less straightforward (supplementary figure 4), but it seems that diffraction grating through ridges, rather than thin film effects through scale thickness play a more important role.